 Teachers often hold classroom discussions as a way to expose students to different points of view.
 While this can be good, it tends to put introverted kids at a disadvantage.
 The expectation that everyone participates in class verbally ignores the fact that some good students might be afraid to voice their opinions in front of the class.

+In one class, the teacher handed out three sticks to each student.
+Then, everyone had to contribute to a discussion, losing a stick each time they said something.
+Whoever had sticks left at the end received a lower grade.
 Techniques like this don’t lead to anything meaningful and are actually harmful.
 Many kids just said meaningless things to get rid of sticks and clearly, introverts were punished for their quiet nature.

 If you’re introverted, the best way to make sure your needs are met in the classroom is to explain your real fear of speaking in public to teachers so they can make necessary adjustments.
 An example of one of these adjustments would be speaking to smaller groups rather than large ones.